ingvagabund/gofed/docs/use-cases.md

 A client downloads a tarball (after contructing the correct download url) or user specifies a tarball.
 Client then sends the tarball to symbol extractor.
 Extractor returns a data set (or its subset based on a correct extractor).
-Client then sends the data to a specker [link to specker], sets its output format.
+Client then sends the data to a [Specker](https://github.com/gofed/specker), sets its output format.
 Specker responses with requested output format.
 Client writes output to a file.

 ### Regenerate spec representation